 The Manual for the Diagnosis of Screw-Worm Fly was first published by Dr Philip Spradbery in 1992.
 Since its first release, the manual has provided the Australian entomology community with an authoritative reference for the definitive identification of C. bezziana.

-This third edition, renamed Old World Screw-Worm Fly: A Diagnostic Manual, provides a contemporary account of the context for ongoing vigilance for C. bezziana within Australia, as well as a description of its life cycle and morphological characteristics.
+This fourth edition, renamed A Manual for the Identification for Screw-worm Fly provides a contemporary account of the context for ongoing vigilance for C. bezziana within Australia, as well as a description of its life cycle and morphological characteristics.
 The manual also includes dichotomous keys that will enable entomologists to identify definitively adult or immature specimens and egg masses.